 - Net Metering: Make sure you speak to your Muncie utility company about signing a net metering contract.
 This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Speaking with your local Muncie solar panel installation expert is the best way to learn more about how the ITC may apply to you.
+Your local Muncie solar panel installation expert can give you more information about the ITC and how it may apply to your situation.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit extends until 2035.
+American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+The credit will then decrease annually until it expires.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

-More information about the new Inflation Reduction Act can be found here.
-Your local Muncie solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Muncie solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

 In addition to federal solar incentives, there are often also state ones.
 Tax credits, rebates and more can be offered at a more local level.
 Some incentives are ongoing, while others are available for a limited time.
 These incentives might be given by your county or municipality, or by the Indiana government.